clerickx/TheStage4Library/README.md

 ```

 ### Note: only when using non-gentoo media
-which you probably will not be using. as far as i know the one mega doesn't allow direct link downloads
+Which you probably will not be using.
+As far as i know mega doesn't allow direct link downloads.
 ```
 test -L /dev/shm && rm /dev/shm && mkdir /dev/shm
 mount --types tmpfs --options nosuid,nodev,noexec shm /dev/shm